-Russian dressing was invented in Nashua, N.H., the news media reported after White House Press Secretary Sean Spicer mentioned the condiment in a news conference.
+The news media delved deep (well, deepish) into the history of Russian dressing in 2017 after White House Press Secretary Sean Spicer mentioned the condiment in a news conference.

-The Washington Post had already covered the story two years earlier.
+The Washington Post had already covered the story two years earlier, but not in the context of statecraft.
 “A Nashua grocer named James E. Colburn invented the spread in 1924,” reported the Post.
 The newspaper cited the 1927 text from the book New Hampshire Resources, Attractions and Its People, a History, by Hobart Pillsbury.

 Today, Russian dressing has given way to its milder cousin, Thousand Island dressing, and has largely disappeared, the Post reported.

-Russian dressing was around long before James Colburn had his brainstorm.
+It was actually around long before James Colburn had his brainstorm.

-Food historians agree it is a creamy vinaigrette, but not on much more.
-There is evidence showing creamy vinaigrettes were known in Russia in the 19th century, but they were introduced by the French.
+Food historians agree it is a creamy vinaigrette, but they don’t agree on much else.
+Some evidence shows Russians knew about creamy vinaigrettes in the 19th century, but they got it from the French.

 But what was in Russian dressing?

-An early version of Larousse Gastronomique claims Russian dressing consisted of mayonnaise, tinted pink with poached coral and pulverized shell of a lobster, and seasoned with salt and caviar.
+An early version of Larousse Gastronomique claims it consisted of mayonnaise, tinted pink with poached coral and the pulverized shell of a lobster, and seasoned with salt and caviar.
 According to restaurant critic Craig Claiborne, it contained mayonnaise, chili sauce, horseradish, grated onion and caviar.

 But according to The Oxford Encyclopedia of Food and Drink, caviar is an unlikely ingredient.
 It probably got its name because of the Russian love of pickles, the encyclopedia says.